-When planning a visit to Peru's most archeological site of Machu Picchu you must consider several items: From your international flights to Lima and then from Lima to Cusco to the passes to enter the Machu Picchu sanctuary or hike the Inca Trail.
+When planning a trip to Peru’s most archeological site of Machu Picchu you must consider several items: International flights to Lima, domestic flights within Peru, passes to enter the Machu Picchu sanctuary, or hike the Inca Trail.

 The best time to visit Machu Picchu is between May and September.
-This is the Peruvian winter, but temperatures in the Andes remain around the low 60s during the day.
-The benefit of this time period is that it does not rain.
-Most of your activities during your visit to sanctuary will be outside, so dry weather is of help.
+Temperatures in the Andes remain around the low 60s during the day and limited rain.
+Most of the activities during your visit to the sanctuary will be outside, so dry weather is important.

-Below is a list that outlines the steps if you plan to visit Peru .
-Click here for a list of guided Machu Picchu tours of Inca Trail tours to review different itineraries.
-Our recommendation is to budget at least 7 days for your time in Peru.
-Click here to see see one of our most popular itinerary - 7 Days Fascinating Machu Picchu tour.
+Below is a list outlining key steps in planning your visit to Machu Picchu and Peru.
+Click here for a list of top guided Machu Picchu tours or Inca Trail tours to review our most popular itineraries.
+Our recommendation is to plan for at least 7 days visit to Peru.
+Click here to see a 7 days itinerary – Fascinating Machu Picchu tour.

 Key Steps in Visiting Machu Picchu

-- Most flights into Peru from the U.S. or Canada, arrive during the evening (If arriving on a red-eye plan on continuing to Cusco right away).
+- Most flights to Peru from the U.S., arrive during the evening (If arriving on a red-eye plan on continuing to Cusco right away).

 - Spend the night in Lima and maybe tour Lima the next day.